debate-map/app/README.md

 Google Sign-in:
 * 1\) Create a Google Cloud project for your fork.
 * 2\) Go to: https://console.cloud.google.com/apis/credentials?project=YOUR_PROJECT_NAME
-* 3\) In the "Credentials->OAuth 2.0 Client IDs" section, create a new "Web Application" entry.
+* 3\) In the "Credentials->OAuth 2.0 Client IDs" section, create a new "Web Application" entry. (can name it whatever, eg. "Web client (main)")
 * 4\) Set the values below: (yes, the plain `localhost` one is [also needed](https://stackoverflow.com/a/68469319)) [replacing CLUSTER_IP_IN_CLOUD with the URL of your cloud-based Kubernetes cluster, if you want direct access to be possible]
 ```
 Authorized JavaScript Origins: